SirPepe/html-import/readme.md

 ### JavaScript API

-The JS API for `<html-import>` consists of a constructor function, four events, one method, and three DOM properties (plus DOM Properties for event handlers).
+The JS API for `<html-import>` consists of a constructor function, four events, one method, and four DOM properties (plus DOM Properties for event handlers).

 #### Constructor